OctopusDeploy/blog/blog/2021-05/azure-ha/index.md

 **TODO - Update image reference when received from Design**
 ![Image details](image.png)

 All new Octopus licenses, from the 1st September 2019 support High Availability, meaning teams can run multiple Octopus servers, distributing load and tasks between them.
-We've noticed that High-Availability has become the default Octopus configuration and we've recently updated our [High-Availability](https://octopus.com/docs/administration/high-availability) documentation to give people more choice on where to host Highly-Available Octopus Deploy.
-In this blog, I expand on the options for hosting HA Octopus on [Microsoft Azure](https://azure.microsoft.com/en-us/).
+We've noticed that High-Availability has become the default Octopus configuration and we've recently updated our [High-Availability](https://octopus.com/docs/administration/high-availability) documentation to give people more information and options on where to host Highly-Available Octopus Deploy.
+In this blog, I set up Octopus High-Availability on Azure and expand on the options for hosting HA Octopus on [Microsoft Azure](https://azure.microsoft.com/en-us/).

 !toc

+## Why should you make Octopus Highly-Available?

+[High Availability](https://octopus.com/docs/administration/high-availability) enables you to run multiple Octopus Deploy Servers, distributing load and tasks between them.
+High Availability has several benefits which include:

+- Higher resilience for business-critical workloads
+- Simplifies maintenance tasks such as [server patching](https://en.wikipedia.org/wiki/Patch_(computing))
+- Performance and Scability
+- No one enjoys downtime

 ## Octopus High-Availability Components